-The many sceles of violence and outrage which occurred at our public meetings between July and December I need not recount \dagger - L t it suffice to say, that we kept up a good understanding with the Reformers of Lower Canada; and concluding that atbitrary imprisonments and a declaration of military execution would follow the anticipated outbreak at Montreal, we re-olved to second the Lower Canada movements by others, equally prompt and decisive. \ddagger
+ing that arbitrary imprisonments and a declaration of military execution would follow the anticipated outbreak at Montreal, we resolved to second the Lower Canada movements by others, equally prompt and decisive.

-Some of the members of our branch societies were kept in ignorance, of the intended revolt.
+Some of the members of our branch societies were kept in ignorance of the intended revolt.
 Others were fully aware of it.
-Some whose names were attached to no association were leaders in the revolutionother very active republicans took no part.§ The presses under my control sent forth nearly 3000 copies of a periodical filled with reasons for revolt, and about the third week in November it was determined that on Thursday the 7th of December, our forces should secretly assemble at Monigomery's Hotel, three miles back of Toronto, between six and ten at night, and proceed from thence to the city, join our friends there, seize 4000 stand of arms, which had been placed by Sir Francis in the city ball || take him into custody, with his chief advisers, place the garrison in the hands of the liberals, declare the Province free, call a convention together, to frame a suitable constitution, and meantime appoint our friend DR. ROLPH, provincial administrator of the Government.
-We expect to do all this without shedding blood, well knowing that the vice regal Government was too, unpopular to have many real adherents.
-T
+Some whose names were attached to no association were leaders in the revolution-other very active republicans took no part.6 The presses under mf control sent forth nearly 3000 copies of a periodical filled with reasons for revolt, and about the third week in November It was determined that on Thursday the 7th of December, outforces should secretly assemble at Montgomery's Hotel, thee miles back of Toronto, between six and ten at night, and roceed from thence to the city, join our friends there, seize 000 stand of arms, which had been placed by Sir Francis in he city-hall, take him into custody, with his chief advisers, place the garrison in the hands of the liberals, declare the Fovince free, call a convention together, to frame a suitable jonstitution, and meantime appoint our friend Dr. Rolph, projincial administrator of the government.
+We expected to do all this without shedding blood, well knowing that the vice regal government was too unpopular to have many real adherents.8

-Only in one instance did we forward a notice of the intended movements beyond the limits of the County of York, and to Whitby ${x}$ & some other towns in it; no circulars were sent.
-We never doubted the feeling of the Province."
-Sir Francis admits, in "his speech from the
+Only in one instance did we forward a notice of the intended movements beyond the lights of the County of York, and to Whitby9 and some other towns in it; no circulars were